One UI 5.0

 First published on October 10 | Visit One UI 5.1 info page here

 In August 2022, Google launched the new Android 13 operating system, which started to arrive for Samsung Galaxy devices with custom One UI 5.0 skin, starting later this year.
-The Beta program of One UI 5.0 started in early August, and the company added different models in the testing activity.
+The Beta program of One UI 5.0 started in early August, and the company added several models to the testing activity.

-The company officially launched the One UI 5.0 iteration at the annual Samsung Developer Conference on October 12, 2022 and rollout on October 24.
-Stay tuned with this page, we will add more useful and authentic information about the new operating system for your Galaxy.
+The company officially launched the One UI 5.0 iteration at the annual Samsung Developer Conference on October 12, 2022, and rollout started on October 24.
+On this page, we have added plenty of useful and authentic information about the new operating system for your Galaxy.